Minnesota Sen. Amy Klobuchar joins 2020 presidential race

-MINNEAPOLIS — Democratic Sen. Amy Klobuchar of Minnesota joined the 2020 presidential race Sunday, becoming the most prominent Midwestern candidate as the party tries to win back voters in a region that helped put Donald Trump in the White House.
+MINNEAPOLIS — Minnesota Sen. Amy Klobuchar on Sunday joined the growing group of Democrats jostling to be president and positioned herself as the most prominent Midwestern candidate in the field, as her party tries to win back voters in a region that helped put Donald Trump in the White House.

-"I'm asking you to join us on this campaign," she says in remarks released before her afternoon announcement at an event along the Mississippi River in Minneapolis.
-Klobuchar, who already is scheduled to speak Feb.
-21 in Iowa, site of the nation's first caucuses on the nominating calendar, says she doesn't have "a political machine" and doesn't "come from money," but does have "grit."

-She is citing the need to "heal the heart of our democracy and renew our commitment to the common good," according to her prepared remarks.

-An exuberant crowd gathered on a cold and snowy day at a park along the Mississippi River waterfront with the city's skyline in the background.
-Campaign volunteers passed out hand warmers along with American flags, as well as cookies and copious amounts of hot chocolate and apple cider.
-Supporters gathered around heat lamps and bonfires as they waited for the senator to speak.
+"For every American, I'm running for you," she told an exuberant crowd gathered on a freezing, snowy afternoon at a park along the Mississippi River with the Minneapolis skyline in the background.

+"And I promise you this: As your president, I will look you in the eye.
+I will tell you what I think.
+I will focus on getting things done.
+That's what I've done my whole life.
+And no matter what, I'll lead from the heart," the three-term senator said.

+Klobuchar, who has prided herself for achieving results through bipartisan cooperation, did not utter Trump's name during her kickoff speech, though she did bemoan the conduct of "foreign policy by tweet."
+She instead spoke of the need to "heal the heart of our democracy and renew our commitment to the common good."

+Asserting Midwestern values, she told a crowd warmed by hot chocolate, apple cider, heat lamps and bonfires: "I don't have a political machine.
+I don't come from money.
+But what I do have is this: I have grit."

 Klobuchar, who easily won a third-term last year, has pointed to her broad appeal across Minnesota as she has discussed a 2020 run.
 She has drawn support from voters in urban, suburban and rural areas, including in dozens of counties Trump won in 2016.